RedisLabs/redislabs-docs/content/rs/installing-upgrading/_index.md

     ```

 - [Disable Linux swap]({{< relref "/rs/installing-upgrading/configuring/linux-swap.md" >}}) on all cluster nodes.

-- Make sure that you have root-level access to each node, either directly or with `sudo`
+- Make sure that you have root-level access to each node, either directly or with `sudo`.

 - If you require the `redislabs` UID (user ID) and GID (group ID) numbers to be the same on all the nodes, create the `redislabs` user and group with the required numbers on each node.

 - When port 53 is in use, the installation fails.
 This is known to happen in
     default Ubuntu 18.04 installations in which `systemd-resolved` (DNS server) is running.